MGHollander/zsh-dotfiles/README.md

 You can add paths to the `CDPATH` variable in `.exports` for shortcuts when you use the `cd` command.

 ## Environment variables
+The .exports file contains an environment variable to use to check if you are on a certain environment.
+The variable is named `APP_ENV`.

+You should also set the environment variable to your development environments.

 ### MacOS nginx
 My nginx config is located in `/usr/local/etc/nginx` and environment variables are already set in the fastcgi_params file.